simjanos-dev/LinguaCafe/README.md

 ```
 git clone -b deploy https://github.com/simjanos-dev/LinguaCafe.git linguacafe
 ```
+If you are an Apple silicon Mac user, uncomment the `platform: linux/amd64` line in the new `linguacafe/docker-compose.yml`.

 Next copy your old database and book images to the new `linguacafe` folder.
 Copying the database will need root permissions.
+I advise you also make a copy of your database in case anything goes wrong.
 ```
 /your/old/database          ->      /linguacafe/database
-/your/old/book_images       ->      /linguacafe/storage/images/book_images
+/your/old/book_images       ->      /linguacafe/storage/app/images/book_images
 ```

 Run this command from the new `linguacafe` folder, to make sure all your files and folders have the necessary permission.